eltimn/web-marketing/src/index.md

 layout: home
 title: TradeLlama
-metaDesc: TradeLlama applies creative thinking and machine learning to large volume trade data, so asset managers can understand the influence of individual portfolio managers on trends.
+metaDesc: TradeLlama applies creative thinking and machine learning to large volume trade data, so asset managers can better understand the behavior of portfolio managers.
 postsHeading: Latest posts
 archiveButtonText: See all posts
 socialImage: ""
 ---
-TradeLlama applies creative thinking and machine learning to large volume trade data, so asset managers can understand the influence of individual portfolio managers on trends.
+TradeLlama applies creative thinking and machine learning to large volume trade data, so asset managers can better understand the behavior of portfolio managers.